Lilyfields/Code_Quiz/README.md

 ```
 GIVEN I am taking a code quiz
 WHEN I click the start button
-THEN a timer starts and I am presented with a question
+THEN I am presented with a question
 WHEN I answer a question
 THEN I am presented with another question
 WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+THEN the button turns red and the word incorrect flashes up in the left hand corner.
+No points are gain with incorrect answers.
+WHEN I answer a question correctly
+THEN the button turns green.The word correct flashes up in the left hand corner.
+Points are gained with correct answers.
-WHEN all questions are answered or the timer reaches 0
+WHEN all questions are completed
-THEN the game is over
+THEN Game is over.
-WHEN the game is over
-THEN I can save my initials and my score
+THEN I can save my scores and play again
 ```

 ## My Final Outcome